 With more than 100 branches in the US and over 900 all around the world, the Alliance Française offers French classes for all levels from beginner to advanced speakers.
-It is also the opportunity to foster your knowledge of French culture and language thanks to cultural events like dinner, movies, lectures and so much more social cultural activities.
+It is also the opportunity to foster anyone interested their knowledge of French language thanks to cultural events like dinners, movies, lectures and so much more social cultural activities.

 Notes from Alliance’s Documents at the Historical Society going back to 1903

 By former board member Nelly Childress, for our centenary, 2003

 The Alliance Française de Paris was founded in 1883 to promote the French language in France’s colonies and abroad.
 From its inception, its purpose was not only to teach the French language but also to promote the culture of France, free of religious or political influence.
 While the geopolitical landscape has changed greatly since 1883, these primary goals of promoting the French language and French culture remain constant.

 The first Alliance Française chapters in the United States were founded in the beginning of the twentieth century: in Boston and Baltimore 1901; in Rhode Island, LaFayette, Detroit and Worcester in 1902; and in Cincinnati, Falls River, Lowell, New Bedford, Providence and Philadelphia in 1903.

 The Alliance Française de Philadelphie was founded by Professor P. F. Giroud with the assistance of Mrs. Alexander J. Cassatt, Mrs. Robert